abdurrehman11/SIIM-ISIC-Melanoma-Classification-2020/README.md

 - Upgrade pip using `pip install --upgrade pip`
 - Install dependencies using `pip install -r requirements.txt`

-# Model Training, Evaluation and Prediction
+# Model Training, Evaluation, Prediction & Ensembling
-Execute the below commands by passing your dataset path to `data-dir` parameter to start training, evaluation and prediction.
+Execute the below commands by passing your dataset path to `data-dir` parameter to start training, evaluation, prediction and ensembling.

 After training, models will be saved in `./weights/` Tranning logs will be saved in `./logs/`